Frataxin: Function

 Frataxin is localized to the mitochondrion.
-The function of frataxin is not entirely clear, but it seems to be involved in assembly of iron-sulfur clusters.
+The function of frataxin is not entirely clear, but it promotes the assembly of iron-sulfur clusters by facilitating hydropersulfide sulfur transfer from the cysteine desulfurase NFS1 to the iron-sulfur cluster scaffold protein ISCU.
 It has been proposed to act as either an iron chaperone or an iron storage protein.

 Frataxin mRNA is predominantly expressed in tissues with a high metabolic rate (including liver, kidney, brown fat and heart).
 Mouse and yeast frataxin homologues contain a potential N-terminal mitochondrial targeting sequence, and human frataxin has been observed to co-localise with a mitochondrial protein.
 Furthermore, disruption of the yeast gene has been shown to result in mitochondrial dysfunction.
 Friedreich's ataxia is thus believed to be a mitochondrial disease caused by a mutation in the nuclear genome (specifically, expansion of an intronic GAA triplet repeat in the FXN gene, which encodes the protein frataxin.).

 Clinical significance

 Reduced expression of frataxin is the cause of Friedreich's ataxia (FRDA), a neurodegenerative disease.
 The reduction in frataxin gene expression may be attributable from either the silencing of transcription of the frataxin gene because of epigenetic modifications in the chromosomal entity or from the inability of splicing the expanded GAA repeats in the first intron of the pre-mRNA as seen in bacteria and Human cells or both.
 The expansion of intronic trinucleotide repeat GAA results in Friedreich's ataxia.
 This expanded repeat causes R-loop formation, and using a repeat-targeted oligonucleotide to disrupt the R-loop can reactivate frataxin expression.

 96% of FRDA patients have a GAA trinucleotide repeat expansion in intron 1 of both alleles of their FXN gene.
 Overall, this leads to a decrease in frataxin mRNA synthesis and a decrease (but not absence) in frataxin protein in people with FRDA.
 (A subset of FRDA patients have GAA expansion in one chromosome and a point mutation in the FXN exon in the other chromosome.)
 In the typical case, the length of the allele with the shorter GAA expansion inversely correlates with frataxin levels.
 FRDA patients' peripheral tissues typically have less than 10% of the frataxin levels exhibited by unaffected people.
 Lower levels of frataxin result in earlier disease onset and faster progression.

 FRDA is characterized by ataxia, sensory loss, and cardiomyopathy.
 The reason frataxin deficiency causes these symptoms is not entirely clear.
 On a cellular level, it is linked to iron accumulation in the mitochondria and increased oxidant sensitivity.
 For reasons that are not well understood, this primarily affects the tissue of the dorsal root ganglia, cerebellum, and heart muscle.